paridhimaheshwari2708/DialogueSystems/DataAugmentation/README.md

 ### File structure:
 - `./augment_mintl.py`: Code for different augmentations in the required format for MinTL baseline
-- `./augment_trippy.py`: Code for different augmentations in the required format for TripPy baselike
+- `./augment_trippy.py`: Code for different augmentations in the required format for TripPy baseline

 Usage: